TheOdinProject/css-exercises/animation/03-dropdown-menu/README.md

 We've set up a dropdown menu in this exercise.
 Load up the page, you can see a single menu title, with a dropdown menu that will open upon clicking on the title.

-Your task is to add animation to the dropdown menu so that it will have an effect of growing down.
-Check out the desired outcome below, and notice the _bounce_ illusion when the dropdown grows close to its final end state.
+Your task is to add animation to the dropdown menu so that it will have an effect of expanding.
+Check out the desired outcome below, and notice the _bounce_ illusion when the dropdown expands close to its final end state.

 ### Hints
 - You need to specify a _transform-origin_ property to make the dropdown menu start transforming from the top